How SAFEs Work

 SAFEs have a few common terms that can change how they convert to shares in the company.
 The main four terms I’ll go over are discounts, valuation caps, most favored nation provisions, and pro rata rights

-At Dorm Room Fund, we invest using uncapped SAFEs with no discount.
+At Dorm Room Fund, we invest using uncapped SAFEs with no discount, but with a MFN clause.
 This means that when the SAFE converts to equity, the founders end up with more of the company than they would if there was a cap or discount.
 If the new investors are buying shares at $1.00, so is Dorm Room Fund.

 Using the hypothetical scenario from above, your cap table will look like this after a VC invests $2M, and you have a $20K SAFE from Dorm Room Fund that has no discount and no valuation cap.